ulivz/design-pattern/README.md

-# Description
+﻿# Description

-For JavaScript is so flexible 😑 , according to different business narsceios, using the appropriate design pattern to write code, is a consciousness which a front-end-developer must master🛩.
+For JavaScript is so flexible 😑 , according to different business narsceios, using the appropriate design pattern to write code, is consciousness which a front-end-developer must master🛩.

 # Typescript